 Free DMARC Record Generator

-DMARC tells receiving mailbox providers what to do with mail that fails SPF or DKIM alignment for your domain — monitor, quarantine, or reject — and where to send aggregate reports.
+You decide how mailbox providers handle mail that fails SPF or DKIM alignment for your domain, choosing to monitor it, quarantine it, or reject it, and where they send aggregate reports.
 Generate the exact record below, then paste it into your DNS.

 Your DMARC Record